Warm and Welcoming.

-The Salish Sea (also known as Georgia Strait) is framed by Vancouver Island, the British Columbia coastline and Washington State’s Olympic Peninsula.
+The Salish Sea (comprised of the Georgia Strait, Strait of Juan de Fuca and Puget Sound) is framed by Vancouver Island, the British Columbia coastline and Washington State’s Olympic Peninsula.
 Its protected waters offer a world of sailing experiences from urban waterways to mile-deep fjords and mazes of islands and passageways.
 The Salish Sea is studded with hospitable marinas, which means you can plan a voyage where hospitality and provisions are always nearby, even as you enjoy mountainous coastlines, waters full of marine life and that cozy cove all by yourself.

 Tour the many worlds of the Salish Sea

 The Salish Sea offers protected boating, warm weather and water, natural wonders and a host of communities, each with its own personality.
 Voyage across open waters or explore archipelagos where the only sounds are the cries of eagles and the thwoop of a humpback whale’s tail.
 The region is rich in First Nations culture and much of the land is still in its natural state when only the Aboriginal Peoples inhabited it.
 Explore nature, and find yourself.

 Fresh BC-style cuisine, hospitality, berths and services are plentiful, but diminish as you go north.
 Sojourn into surreal and quiet places, find that secret cove and then return for your reward.
 We recommend you try our award winning British Columbia wines and ales at every stop.
 Sport fishing, crab trapping and clam hunting are good nearly everywhere, but improve as you journey north.
 Wildlife viewing follows a similar pattern.
 Adventure tour charters will take you to the best places and teach you about the natural history.